developerworks/rust-config-tree/README.md

 }
 ```

-The default section path is `config/<section>.yaml` for top-level nested
+The default section path is `<section>.yaml` relative to the root template
-sections.
-Nested children are placed under their parent file stem, for example
+directory for top-level nested sections.
+Nested children are placed under their
-`config/trading/risk.yaml`.
+parent file stem, for example `trading/risk.yaml`.

 ## CLI Integration